MustardChef/WSABuilds/README.md

 <details>
 <summary><a href="https://github.com/MustardChef/WSABuilds/blob/master/Documentation/WSABuilds/Installation.md"><img height="60" src="https://img.icons8.com/color/96/null/software-installer.png" style="float: left;" width="60"/><h1><a href="https://github.com/MustardChef/WSABuilds/blob/master/Documentation/WSABuilds/Installation.md">   Installation</a></h1></a></summary>

-> [!NOTE]
+&gt; [!NOTE]
->
+&gt;
-> If you have the official Windows Subsystem For Android™ installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA.
+&gt; If you have the official Windows Subsystem For Android™ installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA.

-> [!IMPORTANT]
+&gt; [!IMPORTANT]
->
+&gt;
-> In case you want to preserve your data from the previous installation (official or MagiskOnWSA), you can backup Userdata.vhdx, located at ``%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx`` before uninstallation and restore it after installation.
+&gt; In case you want to preserve your data from the previous installation (official or MagiskOnWSA), you can backup Userdata.vhdx, located at ``%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx`` before uninstallation and restore it after installation.
 A guide for this process is located further down in this README.

 ---